Chart Color Schemes

 AreaSearch assessment indicates Kyogle faces employment challenges relative to the majority of Australian markets

-Public administration & safety is under-represented, with only 4.6% of Kyogle's workforce compared to Rest of NSW's 7.5%.
-The area offers limited local employment opportunities as indicated by Census data.
-Over the year to June 2025, labour force levels decreased by 4.8%, while employment declined by 3.5%, resulting in a 1.3 percentage point drop in unemployment rate.
-In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4%.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% with an unemployment rate of 4.3%, compared to the national rate of 4.5% and national employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years, but industry-specific projections suggest local growth in Kyogle could be approximately 6.0%% over five years and 13.0% over ten years.
+Over the year to June 2025, labour force levels decreased by 4.8% and employment declined by 3.5%, resulting in a 1.3 percentage point drop in unemployment rate.
+In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
+Statewide in NSW as of Sep-25, employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
+Nationally, employment growth was 0.26%, and the unemployment rate was 4.5%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
+Applying these projections to Kyogle's employment mix suggests local growth of approximately 6.0%% over five years and 13.0% over ten years, though this is an illustrative extrapolation not accounting for localised population projections.

 Frequently Asked Questions - Employment